broadinstitute/cromwell/README.md

 }
 ```

-`myTask` will start only when hello_and_goodbye completes (which means all of its task are done), even though `myTask` only needs the output of hello in the hello_and_goodbye sub workflow.
+`myTask` will start only when hello_and_goodbye completes (which means all of its calls are done), even though `myTask` only needs the output of hello in the hello_and_goodbye sub workflow.
 If hello_and_goodbye fails, then `myTask` won't be executed.
 Only workflow outputs are visible outside a workflow, which means that references to outputs produced by a sub workflow will only be valid if those outputs are exposed in the workflow output section.